 Discuss and analyze the concept/context to include definitions, characteristics, and perspectives or points of view.
 Ensure that your discussion of the concept is relevant to the practice situation.
+Continue to describe the relationship of the concept to your nursing issue.

-- D. Application of Research on the Nursing or Health Topic and Concept to the Nursing Practice Situation - Describe the actual nursing practice situation and identify the health issue relevant to nursing practice.
-Include your interview questions, responses, and some direct quotes. - Discuss how your research on the nursing/health topic and the concepts are relevant to the nursing practice situation.
-Explain how the research relates, supports, or refutes issues within this nursing practice situation. - Discuss how knowledge you have learned about the topic and the concept/context give direction to, or influence your nursing practice, and nursing practice in general.
-Include specific examples. - 3 E. Conclusion
+D. Application of Research on the Nursing Issue and Related Concept to the Real Life Situation

+- Describe the situation and identify the health issue relevant to nursing practice.
+Include your interview questions, responses, and some direct quotes. - Discuss how your research on the nursing issue and the concept are relevant to real life situation.
+Explain how the research relates, supports, or refutes issues within this situation. - Discuss how knowledge you have learned about the topic and the concept give direction to, or influence your nursing practice.
+Use specific examples. - 7.5 - Discuss why what you have learned is important to nursing practice in general.